rust-embedded/rust-embedded-www/content/_index.md

 - The [MB2 Discovery Book][discovery] is a complete walkthrough of Rust development for Embedded Rust beginners, targeted to a platform and filled with examples.
 - The [Embedded Rust Book][book] is our entry point for developers experienced in Rust and embedded.
 - The [Embedonomicon][embedonomicon] covers important "under the hood" topics for advanced Embedded Rust.
 An appendix provides instructions to vendors wishing to bring their targets into the Embedded Rust ecosystem.
-- We have an entire ["bookshelf"][bookshelf] of embedded Rust documents.
+- We have an entire ["bookshelf"](@/bookshelf.md) of embedded Rust documents.
 Some are a bit out of date, but we encourage you to check there for other things you might want to know.

 ## Want to help?